-Our programs utilize small molecule, oral protein kinase inhibitors to treat PD and its GI complications.
-We have shown in animal models of progressive PD that our lead clinical candidate, IkT-148009, is a brain penetrant Abelson tyrosine kinase, or c-Abl inhibitor, that halts disease progression and reverses functional loss in the brain and reverses neurological dysfunction in the GI tract in animal models of human disease.
+Our programs utilize small molecule, oral protein kinase inhibitors to treat neurodegenerative diseases and cancer.
+In PD, we have shown in animal models of progressive disease that our lead clinical candidate, IkT-148009, is a brain penetrant Abelson tyrosine kinase, or c-Abl inhibitor, that halts disease progression and reverses functional loss in the brain and reverses neurological dysfunction in the GI tract in animal models of human disease.
 We have not yet observed reversal of functional loss in humans with IkT-148009.
 The ability to halt progression and restore function was shown in animal models of progressive disease that mimic the rate of disease progression and the extent of functional loss in the brain and/or the GI tract as found in patients with PD.
 We believe our therapeutic approach would be disease-modifying.
 Our understanding of how and why PD progresses has led us to believe that functional loss in Parkinson's patients may be at least partially reversed although this has not been shown clinically.
 Based on the measurements in animal models, it is possible that patients treated with IkT-148009 may have their disease progression slowed or halted, we may see a progressive reduction in the need for symptomatic or supportive therapy and/or we may ultimately eliminate the need for symptomatic therapy.
-However, as of the date of this Quarterly Report on Form 10-Q ("Report"), it is unknown whether any of the outcomes seen in the animal models will occur in patients following treatment with IkT-148009.
+However, as of the date of this Report, it is unknown whether any of the outcomes seen in the animal models will occur in patients following treatment with IkT-148009.